visor-tech/visor-data-schema/index.md

 #### channels
 A list of wavelength channels with corresponding axis index mappings.
-- Axis indices are 0-based and increment sequentially;
+- Axis indices are 0-based and increment sequentially
-- The order of channels is not guaranteed.
+- The order of channels is not guaranteed

 | FIELD | TYPE | UNIT | DESCRIPTION | EXAMPLE |
 |---|---|---|---|---|